ss16318/SalesForecasting/README.md

 ##### Conclusion

-This model yielded the highest accuracy in the Kaggle challenge compared to other ARIMA models which made more of an attempt to predict sales fluctuations and scored 99th out of 604 on the Kaggle leaderboard.
-Therefore, it may be deduced that simply predicting sales to be the historical mean is a justifiable forecasting approach.
+This model yielded the highest accuracy in the Kaggle challenge (0.44 RMSLE) and scored 89th out of 604 on the Kaggle leaderboard.
+While variations of this model made a greater attempt to model sales flucuations, these results suggest that simply predicting sales to be the historical mean is a justifiable forecasting approach.

+#### XGBoost

+##### Approach
+Similar to the ARIMA approach, individual models were trained to predict sales for each product in each store.
+However, holiday data and oil prices were also features used by the boosting model.

+#### Groundwork

+Oil sales were not listed every day, so some values were interpolated.

+Holiday information was converted from text to binary (holiday or no holiday)

+Dates were broken down into years, months, weeks, days etc...

+For each training point sales history only spanned over the last 30 days

+#### Choosing Parameters

+Through trial-and-error the following parameters were used:

+* Number of Trees = 100

+* Learning rate = 0.1

+* The boosting model predicted sales through regression (not classification)